osg-htc/docs/docs/data/stashcache/install-cache.md

 Before starting the installation process, consider the following mandatory points:

-* __Operating system:__ Only RHEL 7 and compatible operating systems are supported.
+* __Operating system:__ A RHEL 7 or compatible operating systems.
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`
-* __Host certificate:__ The StashCache server uses a host certificate to advertise to a central collector.
+* __Host certificate:__ Optional, required for authenticated StashCache.
   The [host certificate documentation](/security/host-certs.md) provides more information on setting up host certificates.
-* __Network ports:__ The cache service requires inbound ports, one for the xrootd protocol, one for HTTP and, if authenticated StashCache is used, one for HTTPS.
-The defaults are:
+* __Network ports:__ The cache service requires the following ports open:
-    * TCP port 1094 for xrootd.
+    * Inbound TCP port 1094 for file access via the XRootD protocol
-    * TCP port 8000 for HTTP.
+    * Inbound TCP port 8000 for file access via HTTP
-    * TCP port 8443 for HTTPS (optional).
+    * Inbound TCP port 8443 for authenticated file access via HTTPS (optional)
+    * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
-* __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of
+* __Hardware requirements:__ We recommend that a StashCache cache has at least 10Gbps connectivity, 1TB of
  disk space for the cache directory, and 8GB of RAM.

-If installing the (optional) authenticated StashCache, you also need to do the following:

-* __Service certificate:__ copy the host certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`
-    * Set the owner of the directory and contents `/etc/grid-security/xrd/` to `xrootd:xrootd`:

-            :::console
-            root@host # chown -R xrootd:xrootd /etc/grid-security/xrd/

 As with all OSG software installations, there are some one-time steps to prepare in advance:

-* Ensure the host has [a supported operating system](/release/supported_platforms.md).
-At this time, we only support RHEL7-based cache servers.
 * Obtain root access to the host
 * Prepare [the required Yum repositories](/common/yum.md)
 * Install [CA certificates](/common/ca.md)